demisto/content/Packs/Code42/Integrations/Code42EventCollector/Code42EventCollector_description.md

 | console.gov.code42.com | api.gov.code42.com |

 For each request sent to the API, a bearer token will be requested to authenticate your action.
 The bearer token should be renewed each 15 minutes.
-This is being done automatically by the integration.
+This is done automatically by the integration.

 You can retrieve your API credentials by following the instructions in the [Code 42 documentation](https://support.code42.com/hc/en-us/articles/14827617150231).